-- 3 cups whole wheat flour, brown rice flour, or gluten free flour
+- 3 cups whole wheat flour, brown rice flour or gluten free flour

 - In a large bowl, whisk together the eggs, pumpkin and peanut butter until combined.
 Add oats and flour and stir well until dough forms.

 - The dough may be a little sticky, so dust your hands and rolling pin with flour.
-Pour dough onto a floured surface and roll out to 1/2 thick.
-Cut out using cookie cutter.
+Pour dough onto a floured surface and roll out to 1/2 inch thick.
+Cut out using a cookie cutter.
+Transfer to the prepared baking sheet.
 Bake for 30 to 35 minutes until golden brown.